 ❡ Just how much are those French hens?
 Did you know you can use “The Twelve Days of Christmas” to teach economics?
 It’s true!
 The PNC Financial Services Group, a Pittsburgh-based banking firm, has for many years been publishing a whimsical Christmas Price Index that charts the total cost of all the items in the song, from twelve drummers drumming to a partridge in a pear tree.
 They even have a kids’ activity book and twelve daily crafts you can make — why not give them a try!

-❡ Stay in the loop: This is one of our occasional posts on Homeschool Arts & Music.
+❡ Lift every voice: This is one of our occasional posts on Homeschool Arts & Music.
 Add your name to our weekly mailing list (riverhouses.org/newsletter) and get great homeschool teaching ideas delivered right to your mailbox all through the year. 🗞